zelanko/sql-docs.pt-br/docs/t-sql/queries/option-clause-transact-sql.md

 ```

 ### <a name="h-using-externalpushdown"></a>H. Usando EXTERNALPUSHDOWN
- O exemplo a seguir força a aplicação da cláusula WHERE para o trabalho de MapReduce na tabela externa do Hadoop.
+ O exemplo a seguir força a aplicação da cláusula WHERE ao trabalho MapReduce na tabela externa do Hadoop.

 ```
 SELECT ID FROM External_Table_AS A